-Neither a single company, nor a small number of companies, dominate the IT market in the space in which we compete.
+No company dominates the IT market in the space in which we compete.
 A substantial number of companies offer services that overlap and are competitive with those offered by NETSOL.
-Some of these are large computer manufacturers and computer consulting firms that have greater financial resources than NETSOL and, in some cases, may have greater capacity to perform services similar to those provided by NETSOL.

-We compete chiefly against leading suppliers of IT solutions to the global asset finance and leasing industry, including names such as White Clarke Group, Alfa, Cassiopae, LineData, FIS, International Decision Systems (IDS) and Data Scan.
+We compete chiefly against leading suppliers of IT solutions to the global asset finance and leasing industry, including, but not limited to, White Clarke Group, Alfa, Cassiopae, LineData, FIS, International Decision Systems (IDS) and Data Scan.

-In the IT-based business services areas, we compete with both smaller local firms and many global IT services providers, including names such as Wipro, InfoSys, Satyam Infoway, HCL and TCS (Tata Consulting).
+In the IT-based business services areas, we compete with both smaller local firms and many global IT services providers, including, but not limited to, Wipro, InfoSys, Satyam Infoway, HCL and TCS (Tata Consulting).